-We are a tuberculosis (TB) vaccine research group working on developing vaccines that can be given either instead of or after BCG immunisation in the hope of providing greater protection against TB.
+We are a tuberculosis (TB) vaccine research group.
+We are working on developing vaccines that can be given either instead of, or after BCG immunisation in the hope of providing greater protection against TB.
 TB is a disease caused by a bacteria (Mycobacterium tuberculosis).
 TB disease remains one of the top fifteen causes of death worldwide.
 BCG is the only vaccine currently licenced for use against TB, but it is not always protective.

 The BCG vaccine works well against disease in childhood, but it is not good enough at protecting against disease in adulthood, which leads to the majority of TB deaths.
-We are working on developing better vaccines against TB in the hope of providing greater protection than that given by the BCG vaccine alone.
+We are working on developing better vaccines f bacteria) named afte